zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar_list.rst

 Synopsis
 --------
-- List permitted LPARs on a CPC (Z system) or on all managed CPCs.
+- List LPARs on a specific CPC (Z system) or on all managed CPCs.
 - CPCs in DPM mode are ignored (i.e. do not lead to a failure).
 - LPARs for which the user has no object access permission are ignored (i.e. do not lead to a failure).
+- The module works for any HMC version.
+On HMCs with version 2.14.0 or higher, the "List Permitted Logical Partitions" opration is used.
+On older HMCs, the managed CPCs are listed and the LPARs on each CPC.

 Requirements
 ------------

 - Access to the WS API of the HMC (see :term:`HMC API`).
-- The HMC version must be 2.14.0 or higher.